 Hyvää ruokahalua (enjoy your meal)!

-Time to head into Helsinki.
+Time to head into the city because there are so many more things to do in Helsinki.
 Visit the picture perfect Helsinki Cathedral and the Uspenski cathedral.
 Both cathedrals are located within walking distance.

 Dinner time!
 Being on a budget we had dinner at a student pizza place.
 However, there are many cool dining spots in Helsinki, so I’d definitely check out the website of the Helsinki Tourism Organization.